SanskrutiPatil-18/VitLex/README.md

 1. **Innovative Idea:** VitaLex focuses on bridging the gap in mental health support using AI-powered technology.
 2. **Usage of IBM Cloud Platform:** Deployed on IBM Cloud, utilizing Watson services for NLP and sentiment analysis.
 3. **Societal Benefits:** Supports mental well-being, helping users manage stress, anxiety, and other mental health challenges.
-4. **Readiness for Development:** A functional MVP ready for real-world application.
-5. **Future Scope:** Expandable to support multi-language communication and integrate with healthcare professionals.
+4. **Future Scope:** Expandable to support multi-language communication and integrate with healthcare professionals.
-6. **Project Presentation:** Comprehensive documentation and deployment strategy.

 ---